mitre/fieldmanual/sphinx-docs/Sandcat-Peer-to-Peer.md

 #### Quickstart

 To enable an agent to be used as a proxy:
-  1. Include these headers in the download command
+  1. Include this header in the download command `-H "gocat-extensions:proxy_http"`
-    `-H "gocat-extensions:proxy_http" -H "includeProxyPeers:HTTP"`

   2. Run that agent with the `-listenP2P` flag

 To enable an agent to use the other proxy agents you've established:
-  1. Include these headers in the download command
+  1. Include this header in the download command `-H "gocat-extensions:proxy_http"`

-    `-H "gocat-extensions:proxy_http" -H "includeProxyPeers:HTTP"`
+  Optional: This header can speed up the proxy finding process: `-H "includeProxyPeers:HTTP"`.
+It tells the server to include a list of known proxy peers in the executable.
+Now that sandcat has mDNS functionality to dynamically discover new peers it is no longer required but is still useful to decrease start-up time.

 #### Starting Receivers